intmus/inttheory19-20/_22-intro-to-non-diatonic-materials/a2-tx-nondiatonicscales.md

 Solfege!
 See how modes are altered from their relative major.
 G phrygian has b2, b3, b6, and b7 so you can start with G major and alter pitches from there.
 Major: Do, re, me, fa, sol, la, ti, do  Phrygian: Do, ra, me, fa, sol, le, te, Do.

+Where do the names 3+1 hexatonic and 1+3 hexatonic come from?
+Alternating minor seconds and minor thirds!
+Or..
+1 half step then 3 half steps.

 ## Modes

 Modes use every tone in a 7 degree scale.